-The best Chromebook games offer us some much-needed entertainment to offset our stressful lives.
-Thanks to the Google Play store, you've got an incredible catalog of gaming options on Chrome OS.
+The best Chromebook games serve us some much-needed entertainment to offset our busy, stressful or hectic lives.
+Thanks to the Google Play store, you've got an incredibly vast catalog of games for Chrome OS.
 There's only one catch.
 Not all Android games run well on Chrome OS — and some don't run at all — because they were initially built for phones and tablets, not laptops.

 With all the games in the Google Play store, it's hard to know which one is worth downloading.
 That's why we've put together a list of the best Chromebook games you can find.

 Top Chromebook games include the madly addictive Fallout Shelter, which runs without a stutter and benefits greatly from the larger screen, and Among Us, an excellent whodunnit murder multiplayer game that you can play with friends or strangers.